19 dead in fighting between Myanmar army, rebels: military - Journal du Cameroun

-At least 19 people were killed Saturday in northern Myanmar when ethnic rebels attacked security force posts in restive Shan State, army and government sources said, the most deadly flare-up in recent years as fighting in the borderlands intensifies.
+At least 19 people were killed Saturday in northern Myanmar when ethnic rebels attacked security force posts and a casino in an area bordering China, the most deadly flare-up in recent years that undercuts government efforts to win peace in the troubled country.

-Rights defenders say clashes in the north near the China border have ramped up since January as the international community focuses on the Rohingya crisis in the west of the country.
+Rights defenders say clashes in the north have ramped up since January as the international community focuses on the Rohingya crisis in the west of the country.

 The military stands accused of carrying out an ethnic cleansing campaign against the stateless minority in Rakhine.

-Saturday’s operation was launched by the Ta’ang National Liberation Army, or TNLA, one of several insurgent groups fighting for more autonomy in the north.
+The Ta’ang National Liberation Army, or TNLA, one of several insurgent groups fighting for more autonomy in the north, said it launched the operation on Saturday, while government and military sources confirmed the death toll.

 Images and video from the skirmishes shared on social media showed armed men fanning out across a residential street while a rebel soldier took cover behind a car.
 The sound of automatic gunfire filled the air as ambulances picked up the wounded.

-“Nineteen (people) were killed in fighting,” the Myanmar military source said, adding that two dozen had been wounded.
+“Nineteen (people) were killed in fighting,” an official with Myanmar’s military told AFP, adding that two dozen had been wounded.

 Government spokesman Zaw Htay said in a Facebook post that one police officer and three state-backed militia members had been killed while 15 of the dead were innocent civilians.